 I first of all would like to thank you for your help.
 Your resources have been invaluable to me.

-After having succeeded at the Oliver Wyman recruiting for a job, I also got an internship offer with BCG (Germany), which I am going to accept.
+After having succeeded at receiving an offer from Oliver Wyman, I also received an internship offer with BCG (Germany), which I am going to accept.

 I think there are several reasons to my achievement:

-The Feedback from Bain interviewers was along the lines: "You are such a wonderful, nice person, you've got so much to give - just bring more calm and confidence into how you perform and maybe we will meet again soon!"
+The feedback from Bain interviewers was along the lines: “You are such a wonderful, nice person, you’ve got so much to give – just be more relaxed and confident in how you perform.

 Structure of the problem and sharing it with the interviewer were obviously not great either.